How can businesses best support youth employability in light of the trends we are seeing around the future of work?

 Background

 Businesses have long been supporting youth employability by providing young people with opportunities for learning, skill development, and hands-on experience through internships, apprenticeships, and on-the-job training.
-Businesses have been investing in programs that help young people build soft skills, such as communication, teamwork, and problem-solving, which are becoming increasingly important in the future of work.
-And some businesses are working with educational institutions and government organisations to help ensure that young people are receiving the education and training they need to succeed in the changing job market.
-But the world of work is moving at such a pace, how can we better help young people keep up?
-How can business rise to the changes in demographic spread and expectations from a new young fledgling workforce?
-And how can we better support young people to be the business starters and growers the world needs?
+Businesses have been investing in programmes that help young people build soft skills, such as communication, teamwork, and problem-solving, but with the explosion of generative AI - what are the implications for the future of work and how can business respond to support young people?
+Some businesses are working with educational institutions and government organisations to help ensure that young people are receiving the education and training they need to succeed in the changing job market.
+With the world of work moving at such a pace, how can we better help young people and those early in their careers keep up?

 Join this conversation to explore these questions and more